Last updated October 13, 2019

 Male babies are 5x more likely to have peanut and tree nut allergies.
 BUT, they are also more likely to outgrow them.
-By adulthood the rate of allergies is about the same between males and females.
+By adulthood, the rate of allergies is about the same between men and women.
 This difference has also been noted for asthma.

-The fact that boys and girls are affected differently means that something in our genetic make-up or our endocrine system (hormones) has a role in food allergies.
-But today, scientists have not uncovered what that link is.
+The fact that boys and girls are affected differently means that something in our genetic make-up or endocrine system (hormones) plays a role in food allergies.
+But scientists have not yet uncovered what that link is.